AI Interview Assistant ROI 2026: Enterprise Framework

 What About the Candidate-Side AI Tools?

-Worth knowing as a TA leader: most of your candidates are now using candidate-side AI tools (OphyAI, Final Round AI, Cluely, ChatGPT) for prep, resume tailoring, and increasingly real-time assistance during interviews.
+Worth knowing as a TA leader: most of your candidates are now using candidate-side AI tools (OphyAI, Final Round AI, Cluely, ChatGPT) for prep, resume tailoring, and increasingly structured interview support.

 Implications for your interview design:

-• Async video is increasingly being co-piloted — candidates run real-time assistance off-screen while recording
+- Async video is increasingly being co-piloted — candidates may use external support while recording

 This isn’t a problem you solve with detection; it’s a design problem.
 The companies hiring well in 2026 are redesigning interviews to test what AI can’t fake — collaborative problem-solving, judgment under ambiguity, working-style fit — rather than recall and structure.